jimbrake/Slides-Papers-Reports/README.md

 The web page on each file will contain notes and retrospections

 Most of the files are now uploaded
-There are now 61 individual directories and a set of eight category directories
+There are now 61 individual directories in Talks_sorted_by_year
+And eight category directories with spreadsheet lists
 Abstracts and commentary are not complete
-And there are several that need to be located
+And there are several presentations that need to be located